Classically, the fundamental theorem of algebra states that

 The rest of the proof is algebraic and, unlike the other proof methods, applies to all real closed fields, which need not be archimedean.
 It is due to Emil Artin, and forms a basic chapter in the Artin–Schreier theory of real closed fields.

 We recall that a real closed field is an ordered field such that every positive element has a square root, and every polynomial of odd degree has a root.
-Clearly the polynomial has no root in a real closed field.
+Note that the polynomial cannot have any root in a real closed field — or in fact in any ordered field, since we always have and hence .

 If is real closed, then is algebraically closed.

-The splitting field? of is a finite Galois extension of , with Galois group .
-If is the Sylow 2-group? of , then the fixed field? of is an odd degree extension of , given by adjoining a root of an odd degree irreducible polynomial over .
-But since is real closed, has a root in ; by irreducibility, the degree must be , so that in fact .
+Thus the splitting field of is a finite Galois extension of , with Galois group .
+If is the Sylow 2-group of , then the fixed field? of is an odd degree extension of .
+Any must then have an irreducible polynomial of odd degree.
+But since is real closed, has a root in ; by irreducibility, and , forcing and .
 We have since the splitting field contains .

-So is a -primary group?.
-But for any prime number , a nontrivial finite -group has nontrivial center, and is therefore solvable by an inductive argument.
+So is a -primary group.
+But for any prime number , a nontrivial finite -group has nontrivial center (see here), and is therefore solvable by an inductive argument.
 Therefore the extension arises from a tower of non-trivial quadratic extension?s

 By the quadratic formula, the first field arises by adjoining roots to of a polynomial ,